Looking for the ultimate low-carb diet? Well, the Ketogenic Diet is your answer.

 - Experience Weight Loss and Health Benefits on the Ketogenic Diet

-The Ketogenic Diet: A Brief Overview
+The Ketogenic Diet For Beginners: A Brief Overview

 In a nutshell, the ketogenic diet is a high-fat, moderate-protein, and low-carb diet.
 The majority of your calories come from fats – about 70-80 percent.